mrengy/Follow-the-Money/readme.txt

 -- Issues
 For a ZIP code there might be 100s of candidates returned how we get all of them?
 Do we get all of them?

+No relationship between the contributors and the issues voted by candidates: there is a need for FTM tool!